 The similarity between EtherDelta and IDEX is uncanny as both boast a similar UI, with a candlesticks chart as the main screen.
 Like IDEX, EtherDelta also provides all the important information to the traders on the main front screen.

 Traders can use the platform to buy, sell or withdraw their cryptocurrency assets.
 The following image shows the main screen of EtherDelta platform.

-Kyber Network is known to be trusted, instant, liquid Ethereum based decentralized exchange for cryptocurrencies.
-The exchnage.
-Kyber Network is based on peer to peer protocol.
+Kyber Network is known to be a trusted, instant, liquid Ethereum based decentralized exchange for cryptocurrencies.
+The exchange.
+Kyber Network is based on peer-to-peer protocol.

 Bisq provides traders with a desktop application that they can use to trade their cryptocurrency assets anonymously.
 Bisq supports fiat currencies and other alternate cryptocurrencies, which have not enjoyed much fame.

 Bisq boasts that, unlike traditional exchanges, it does not require extensive information for registration or approval from a central authority.
 Traders can simply download the app and instantly start trading assets.